Degrees and Certifications:

 B.A. and M.A.

-Second Grade Newsletter Fall
+Second Grade Newsletter

 - Explain why addition and subtraction strategies work, using place value and the properties of operations.